ocftw/OpenGovReport14-16/src/jade/md/en/ch-2.md

 ### Citizens and Civil Rights

-> There is the Information Law but it is very difficult to request for government information;
+> * There is the Information Law but it is very difficult to request for government information
-> There is the Personal Information Protection Act but agencies tend to dodge the Act by de-identification;
+> * There is the Personal Information Protection Act but agencies tend to dodge the Act by de-identification
-> The open data advisory teams do not operate in a unified manner and some meetings become mere formality
+> * The open data advisory teams do not operate in a unified manner and some meetings become mere formality

 In terms of open data, citizens and civil rights, there are two issues that need attention.
 One, how to make sure that the government does not breach personal privacy while opening data, and two, how the government responds to civic society’s requests for data.